 - Lightly bronze the outer perimeter of the face, and dust peachy blush onto the cheeks

-- Add matte red or brick-toned lipstick
+- Add matte red toned lipstick

 - Dress up in your best punk-pop gear and have an awesome 80s dance party at home with your quarantine buddies